syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 ---
 layout: post
-title: Selection in WinUI Pyramid Chart control | Syncfusion
+title: Selection in WinUI Chart control | Syncfusion
-description: Learn here all about selection and multi-selection support in Syncfusion WinUI Pyramid Chart (SfPyramidChart) control.
+description: Learn here all about selection and multi-selection support in Syncfusion WinUI Chart (SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Selection in WinUI Pyramid Chart (SfPyramidChart)
+# Selection in WinUI Chart (SfPyramidChart)

 Pyramid chart supports selection that allows to select a segment in the chart by using [ChartSelectionBehavior]().